Gagetown Parish, New Brunswick

-Gagetown is a civil parish in Queens County, New Brunswick, Canada.
+Gagetown is a geographic parish in Queens County, New Brunswick, Canada.

-For governance purposes it is divided between CFB Gagetown, the village of Gagetown and the local service district of Upper Gagetown, the latter two of which are members of Regional Service Commission 11 (RSC11).
+Prior to the 2023 governance reform, for governance purposes it was divided between CFB Gagetown, the village of Gagetown and the local service district of Upper Gagetown, the latter two of which were members of Capital Region Service Commission (RSC11).

 Origin of name

 The original township was named in honour of General Thomas Gage, British Commander-in-Chief, North America at the time; he was principal grantee of the township.

 History

 Gagetown was created in 1765 as Gage Township in Nova Scotia.

 In 1786 the township formed the core of Gagetown Parish when New Brunswick erected its counties and parishes.
 The parish added territory back to the Charlotte County line.

 In 1838 the rear of Gagetown was included in the newly erected Petersville Parish.